retest/docs/docs/recheck/location-of-the-golden-master-files-and-test-reports.md

 }
 ```

-In case there are differences, this would result in a test report `MyRecheckWebTest.report` (a test report with a single `SuiteReplayResult`) that contains a `TestReplayResult` for `someTest()` and two `ActionReplayResult`s for both checks ("1st-page" and "2nd-page").
+In case there are differences, this would result in a test report `MyRecheckWebTest.report` (a test report with a single suite) that contains a test for `someTest()` and two checks ("1st-page" and "2nd-page").

 So for every test class, you get a separate test report that is represented as a tree of test methods and their corresponding checks.
 Additionally, we provide an aggregated `tests.report` that includes *all* test classes.